-Numerical modelling and simulations have been used in various fields to understand and predict the dynamics of complex systems.
-41-44 The scale or scales associated with the system should be considered before deciding upon which computational tools to employ for the modelling process.
+Numerical modeling and simulations have been used in various fields to understand and predict the dynamics of complex systems.41-44 The scale or scales associated with the system should be considered before deciding on which computational tools to employ for the modeling process.

 Burn wound healing is a multiscale process.
-The temporal scales (i.e., time-related scales) involve, microseconds for cytokines and other factors secretion, seconds for solute diffusion, minutes for immune cell chemotaxis, hours for blood clotting and necrosis, days for vascularization and, weeks for scar formation and months up to years for systemic inflammation reduction.
-Similarly, the spatial scales (i.e., scales related to space) involve, proteins and factors at nanoscale levels, cells at micrometre scale, and organs at decimetres) scale.
+The temporal scales (ie, time-related scales) involve microseconds for cytokines and other factors secretion, seconds for solute diffusion, minutes for immune cell chemotaxis, hours for blood clotting and necrosis, days for vascularization, and weeks for scar formation and months up to years for systemic inflammation reduction.
+Similarly, the spatial scales (ie, scales related to space) involve, proteins and factors at nanometer level, cells at micrometer level, and organs at decimeter level.
 A single computational tool may not suffice to handle these multiscale processes and interactions.
 However, an ensemble of numerical methods may be coupled at various scales to decode the underlying phenomena driving the healing process.